DataDog/integrations-core/docs/dev/new_check_howto.md

 ## Create your integration

-Once you have downloaded Docker, installed an appropriate version of Python, and prepared your development environment, you can get started with creating an Agent-based integration.
+Once you've downloaded Docker, installed an appropriate version of Python, and prepared your development environment, you can get started with creating an Agent-based integration.
 The instructions below use an example integration called `Awesome`.
-Follow along using the code from Awesome, or replace Awesome with your own integration's code.
+Follow along using the code from Awesome, or replace Awesome with your own code.

 ### Create scaffolding for your integration

 The `ddev create` command runs an interactive tool that creates the basic file and path structure (or "scaffolding") necessary for a new Agent-based integration.

-1. Before you create your first integration directory, try a dry-run using the `-n/--dry-run` flag, which does not write anything to the disk:
+1. Before you create your first integration directory, try a dry-run using the `-n/--dry-run` flag, which doesn't write anything to the disk:

    ```bash
    ddev create -n Awesome